 Our Veterans program offers active and retired personnel the opportunity to participate in any of our services at no cost.
 The program encourages physical and cognitive rehabilitation, providing Veterans with a safe environment in which to regain their independence, confidence and strength.
 NCEFT receives no governmental funding (including from the VA) nor charges any Veteran clients fees for services.
 Instead we rely on the generosity of our supporters to fund the entirety of the Veterans Program via donations.
 If you would like to make a commitment to support our Veterans, please donate today.

 View the following YouTube video about the powerful benefits of horse therapy for our deserving Veterans:

 Equine Therapy: Equine therapy utilizes equine movement as part of a coordinated intervention program to reach functional goals in the areas of physical, occupational, and speech-language therapy (a treatment strategy called hippotherapy).
 Individuals are accepted into our therapy program with a doctor’s prescription and an evaluation from one of our therapists.
-Learn more about NCEFT’s hippotherapy program
+Learn more about NCEFT’s equine therapy program

 Adaptive Riding: Emphasizes the acquisition of riding and horsemanship skills, both on and off the horse, in an effort to achieve physical, emotional, and cognitive goals.
 Instructors are able to modify lesson plans to accommodate the needs of each individual, tailoring lessons towards specific short and long term goals.
 Individuals are accepted into our adaptive riding program following an evaluation by one of our therapists.
 Learn more about NCEFT’s adaptive riding program.